acmiyaguchi/autobots_visman/docs/slides_spr23_00_docker.md

 ## Reproducing GKNet Benchmarks: Grasp Detection (cont.)

-Grasp detection is the task of detecting graspable objects in an image and predicting the grasp pose of the object.
+Grasp detection is the task of **detecting graspable objects** in an image and **predicting the grasp pose** of the object.

+Grasping detection task can be simplified by finding **keypoint pairs** $(x, y, \theta, w)^T$ instead of bounding boxes.

+### GKNet Paper

 [Xu, Ruinian, Fu-Jen Chu, and Patricio A. Vela.
-"Abridged Jacquard Dataset for GKNet: Grasp Keypoint Network for Grasp Candidates Detection."
-(2021).][gknet_paper]
+"Gknet: grasp keypoint network for grasp candidates detection."
+The International Journal of Robotics Research 41, no. 4 (2022): 361-389.][gknet_paper]

 [gknet_paper]: https://arxiv.org/abs/2106.08497

 ## Reproducing GKNet Benchmarks: Datasets

+Datasets contain annotated objects in various poses.

 ```
 datasets